 EmpowerHealth is Healthcare Georgia Foundation’s Capacity Building Grant Program.
-It is a two-year pilot program which replaces the Foundation’s General Operating Program.
-A recent Foundation survey of Georgia nonprofits identified capacity building as a top priority funding need for nonprofit health organizations.
+It is a two-year pilot program which replaces the Foundation’s General Operating Grant Program.
+A recent Foundation survey of Georgia nonprofit organizations identified capacity building as a top priority funding need for nonprofit health organizations.

 The goal of the EmpowerHealth Grant Program is to help nonprofit health organizations strengthen their leadership and to improve the ability of both staff and board members to operate at an optimal level to provide better results to their communities.

-The Foundation is partnering with the nationally recognized TCC Group to implement the EmpowerHealth Grant Program.
-At the core of the program is TCC Group’s evidence-based organizational assessment instrument, the Core Capacity Assessment Tool (CCAT).
+In September 2016, the Foundation partnered with nationally recognized TCC Group to help implement the EmpowerHealth Grant Program.
+At the core of the program is the Core Capacity Assessment Tool (CCAT), TCC Group’s evidence-based organizational assessment instrument.

 For more information about the EmpowerHealth Grant Program contact:

 Andrea Young Kellum, Senior Program Officer